tmarenko/mff_auto/README.md

 At current state Marvel Future Fight bot is at beta stage.

-- Legendary Battle contains only one free battle (Ragnarok).
 - Timeline battle do not check if your team is available for battle.
 Please setup team manually.
 - Alliance and World Boss battles do not check if your characters can do these modes.
 Make sure that you have strong characters.